notWizzy/notWizzy/README.md

 # Hi, I'm Kashyap 👋

 🙍‍♂️ **About me**

-- 💼 Data Engineer at **Parexel** (Databricks, Striim Cloud, Azure Data Factory)
-- 🎓 B.S. in Computer Science, **UNC Charlotte** (Aug 2021 to Dec 2024)
+I am currently a Data Engineer at Parexel, focused on building high-integrity data systems.
+My core work involves engineering scalable ingestion pipelines—handling both full loads and Change Data Capture (CDC)—to move critical finance data from Oracle EBS into ADLS Gen2 and Databricks.
+Because data reliability is paramount, I built a reconciliation framework that continuously validates replication across 400+ high-volume tables, ensuring absolute trust in downstream analytics.

+I have a strong bias for action and a passion for automation.
+Recently, I identified a tedious workflow requiring over 20,000 manual database operations and collaborated with a teammate to fully automate it using PySpark and the OpenAI API.
+This transformed a high-risk, time-consuming process into an efficient, auditable system, saving hundreds of hours.

+My approach to data engineering is heavily influenced by my software engineering background and internships at Fidelity.
+I treat data pipelines as distributed systems, prioritizing modularity, robust testing, and fault tolerance.
+Ultimately, I am driven to apply these engineering-first principles to architect robust data platforms operating at a global scale.

 ---

-🧩 **What I do (day to day)**
-- Build and operate **Oracle to Databricks** ingestion apps using **Striim Cloud** (initial loads + CDC)
-- Run **reconciliation at scale** across hundreds of high volume tables using Databricks jobs and Delta metrics
-- Automate platform reliability work like CDC monitoring, dashboards, and scheduled validations
-- Use **PySpark + LLM tooling** to generate catalog metadata and produce bulk ALTER SQL updates

----

 📌 **Experience highlights**
-- **Parexel International | Data Engineer (Feb 2025 to Present)**
+- **Parexel International | Data Engineer (February 2025 - Present)**
-  - Built a Databricks automation to pull Striim CDC read timestamps and backup SCNs via API, cutting checks from minutes to ~20 seconds
-  - Scheduled a reconciliation job (2x daily) validating 400+ tables, writing results to Delta metrics, and surfacing trends in a Databricks dashboard
+  - Designed and engineered a scalable Databricks reconciliation framework to prevent silent data loss across 400+ Oracle tables (5B+ records), automating source-to-target validation and logging discrepancies in an auditable Delta metrics table.
+  - Decreased Change Data Capture monitoring latency from minutes to ~20 seconds by engineering a scheduled Databricks API automation, replacing error-prone manual UI checks.
-  - Removed 20k+ manual edits by generating table, view, and column descriptions and emitting ALTER SQL at scale
+  - Replaced 20,000+ manual database operations by building a PySpark and OpenAl automation that auto-generates table descriptions and executes the SQL needed to keep the Databricks catalog updated.
-  - Led real time replication of 400+ tables to support downstream curation and Power BI reporting

-- **Fidelity Investments | Software Engineer Intern (Jun 2024 to Aug 2024)**
+- **Fidelity Investments | Software Engineer Intern (June 2024 - August 2024)**
-  - Migrated feature flags to LaunchDarkly and added 50+ unit tests to improve release safety
+  - Mitigated production rollout risks and established deployment safety by migrating legacy feature flags to LaunchDarkly, engineering 50+ automated unit tests to catch regressions and prevent broken deployments.
-  - Shipped Postman collections and monitors with schema and data checks to prevent API regressions
-  - Contributed to a micro-frontend platform enabling more independent module deployments
+  - Reduced deployment risk for a micro-frontend application by engineering comprehensive Postman test collections, rigorously validating REST and GraphQL API data accessibility prior to deployments.
+  - Reduced deployment risk and release latency by transitioning tightly coupled UI workflows into a micro-frontend architecture, isolating team dependencies so individual modules could be deployed independently.
-  - Improved knowledge graph accuracy by 15% by transforming datasets in Power BI for Neo4j ingestion
+  - Boosted Planning Intelligence Engine accuracy by 15% by engineering data transformation workflows for Neo4j Knowledge Graph ingestion, resolving underlying dataset inconsistencies and improving downstream decision-making.

-- **Fidelity Investments | Full Stack Developer Intern (Jun 2023 to Aug 2023)**
+- **Fidelity Investments | Full Stack Developer Intern (June 2023 - August 2023)**
-  - Built a system health dashboard backed by status endpoints across 5 environments
+  - Replaced manual application checks by developing a real-time AngularJS health dashboard, continuously polling status APIs to instantly flag system outages across 5 internal environments.
-  - Developed an Angular UI used by 100+ users and iterated based on usability feedback
-  - Reduced page load time by 25% by replacing a script based splash screen with a CSS only implementation
+  - Reduced initial page load time by 25% by replacing a render-blocking JavaScript splash screen with a lightweight CSS-only version, allowing the core application to load significantly faster.

 ---